keltia/sandbox/README.md

 ## Installation

-This is a pure library, there is no associated command (like I do in some of my other packages such as [RIPE Atlas](https://github.com/keltia/ripe-atlas/) or [Cryptcheck](https://github.com/keltia/cryptcheck/)).
+This is a pure library, there is no associated command..

 Installation is like many Go libraries with a simple